Keizaal/Keizaal/troubleshooting.md

 If Wabbajack fails to download any of the basegame files during the installation process, close Wabbajack, follow these steps, and then try running the installer again.

-1. Verify the integrity of your game files through Steam, following [these instructions](https://support.steampowered.com/kb_article.php?ref=2037-QEUH-3335){:target="_blank" rel="noopener"}.
+1. Verify the integrity of your game files through Steam, following [these instructions](https://support.steampowered.com/kb_article.php?ref=2037-QEUH-3335).
 2. Make sure that the game is set to English in Steam.
 3. Open the game through Steam once to create any registry entries and INI files you don't already have, then immediately exit the launcher.